 In a comprehensive study analyzing food cravings and appetite, participants on a low-carb diet were directly compared to participants on a typical low-fat diet.
 The results showed that the low-carb group suffered much lower cravings and were a lot less bothered by hunger.

-Due to the satiety-promoting effects of dietary fat, anyone who has adopted a low-carb diet will know this for themselves.
-A diet high in healthy fats definitely keeps cravings away.
+Due to the appetite normalizing effects of dietary fat, anyone who has adopted a low-carb diet will know this for themselves.

 3. Advantages of a Low-Carb Diet For the Heart

 Low-carb diets have a beneficial impact on a whole host of heart disease risk factors.
 Specifically, they reduce triglycerides (a major risk factor for cardiovascular disease) and increase the concentrations of HDL (known as the “good” cholesterol).